 Secondly, strawberries come with other hidden nutrients like Omega 3 fatty acids.
 Really!

-Who knew you can find Omega 3’s in strawberries?
+Who knew you could find Omega 3’s in strawberries?

 Thirdly, strawberries can lower your risk of a heart attack by 34%.

-Dr. Eric Rimm, associate professor at the Harvard School of Public Health and Harvard Medical School’s recent study came with incredible findings and links between berries and risk of heart attack in women.
+Dr. Eric Rimm, an associate professor at the Harvard School of Public Health and Harvard Medical School’s recent study, came with incredible findings and links between berries and risk of heart attack in women.

 Based on his study, he recommends eating three or more servings of 1/2 cup strawberries per week to gain heart benefits.

 If you are anything like me, you can appreciate a beautiful, refreshing shake after your morning workout routine.
 While it’s easy to disregard the importance of your post-workout foods, they are just as essential as a meal.

 What that means is, the wrong kind of post-workout meal can completely undo your efforts in the gym while the right one with the excellent balance of carbs, protein, and fats can restore energy, rebuild muscle and aid in recovery.

 This energy boosting kale smoothie is just that right kind of post-workout smoothies that help you refresh, replenish and renourish after a workout.